Integrative Cancer Care • London

 What “personalised” means in integrative cancer care

-“Personalised” isn’t a marketing word—it’s the safety and usefulness layer.
-Your plan is shaped by your current oncology treatment, your symptom profile, your medical history, and what matters most to you day-to-day.
+“Personalised” means your plan is built around your oncology treatment, symptom profile, medical history, and what matters most to you day-to-day.
+The aim is a plan that is realistic, safety-checked, and easy to follow.

 What you should expect from a good plan